tmathis720/Hydra/CONTRIBUTING.md

 ## Licensing

 By contributing to HYDRA, you agree that your contributions will be licensed under the **MIT License**, in alignment with the project's overall licensing terms.

----

-Thank you for your interest in contributing to HYDRA!
-Together, we can build a robust, efficient, and scalable tool for geophysical fluid dynamics simulations.
-If you have any questions, feel free to open an issue or join our community discussions.